octobercms/docs/3.x/cms/ajax/live-controls.md

 ## Working with Events

-Observable controls support binding events either locally or globally.
-Local events are unbound automatically, whereas global events need to unbind themselves manually via the `disconnect` method.
+Observable controls can bind events either locally or globally.
+Local events are automatically unbound, while global events need to be manually unbound using the `disconnect` method.

 ### Local Events

-Local events can bind to elements within the control using the `listen` function, and these events will unbind automatically.
-When the function takes the event name (first argument) and event handler function (second argument), it will bind the listener to the control element itself.
+You can bind a local event handler using the listen function, and these handlers will automatically unbind.
+To bind a listener to the control element itself, pass the event name and the event handler function to the `listen` function.

 ```js
 class extends oc.ControlBase {